The list below provides a description of each parameter used in the SCRFA

 Year discovered: The year the spawning aggregation was first discovered.

-Year first exploited: The year the aggregation was first fished.
+Year first exploited: The year the aggregation was first known to be fished.

 Percent of known exploited reef fsh spawning aggregatons determined to be declining, disappeared, stable or increasing globally; the current status of many is unknown